marjan04/MISP-Wazuh-Integration/README.md

 ### Installing Wazuh

 - Wazuh offers an installation method called `Quick Start`
-- Download and run the Wazuh installation assistant:
+- Download and run the Wazuh installation assistant
 ```bash
 curl -sO https://packages.wazuh.com/4.11/wazuh-install.sh && sudo bash ./wazuh-install.sh -a
 ```
-- Once the installation is complete, the wizard will give us a username and password to connect to the indexer
+- Once the installation is complete, the assistant will give us a username and password to connect to the indexer

 ![Wazuh Installation Complete](Images/image7.png)